foshesss/Encyclopedia/README.md

 # Encyclopedia
 This is a framework, created by foshes.
-This is what powers most of my games.
 Feel free to use it, fork it, and do whatever you want with it.
 This is meant to be a community-driven framework.
 Utilities will be added frequently, as voted by the community.

 ## Community
 Questions?
 [Join our Discord!](https://discord.gg/STzsSyBRNB)